Stefaneliasen/PythonReviewA4/README.md

 # PythonReviewA4

-# Svarene vil blive lavet efter skole tirsdag, der vi alle havde tid.
-Håber ikke det gør noget.
+# Jeres review vil blive lavet efter skole tirsdag, der vi alle havde tid.
+Håber ikke at det gør noget.
 ## Q1
 ## Do you agree with the results presented in the given solution?
 ### If not describe what in the given program produces an erroneous result and describe a possible fix.